dojo/docs/dojo/NodeList-dom.rst

   Add a node, NodeList or some HTML as a string to every item in the list.
 Returns the original list.

 :empty:
-  Empties the content of the nodes in this list, leaving the nodes in place. see `dojo.empty <dojo/empty>`_
+  Empties the content of the nodes in this list, leaving the nodes in place. see :ref:`dojo.empty <dojo/empty>`

 :coords:
   Partially "deprecated", using NodeList.position is recommended in Dojo 1.4 and higher.
 Returns the coordinate values